CAStateLibrary/CaliforniaStateGrantsPlugin/readme.md

 ## Changelog

-A complete listing of all notable changes to Amazon Moments are documented in [CHANGELOG.md](https://github.com/10up/ca-grants-plugin/blob/develop/CHANGELOG.md).
+A complete listing of all notable changes to the California State Grants plugin are documented in [CHANGELOG.md](https://github.com/10up/ca-grants-plugin/blob/develop/CHANGELOG.md).

 ## Contributing

-Please read the [CODE_OF_CONDUCT.md](https://github.com/10up/ca-grants-plugin/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/ca-grants-plugin/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, [translate.wordpress.org](https://translate.wordpress.org/) to help translate the plugin, and [CREDITS.md](https://github.com/10up/ca-grants-plugin/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for Amazon Moments.
+Please read the [CODE_OF_CONDUCT.md](https://github.com/10up/ca-grants-plugin/blob/develop/CODE_OF_CONDUCT.md) for details on our code of conduct, [CONTRIBUTING.md](https://github.com/10up/ca-grants-plugin/blob/develop/CONTRIBUTING.md) for details on the process for submitting pull requests to us, [translate.wordpress.org](https://translate.wordpress.org/) to help translate the plugin, and [CREDITS.md](https://github.com/10up/ca-grants-plugin/blob/develop/CREDITS.md) for a listing of maintainers, contributors, and libraries for the California State Grants plugin.

 ## Like what you see?